essdot/reams/README.md

 `create_react_slider(parent_element, _initial) -> Stream`

 Returns a stream with a React component.
-Writing a number to the stream sets the value of the slider, and the stream outputs every time the value changes.
+Writing a number to the stream sets the value of the slider, and the stream emits every time the value changes.

 Arguments: